About Our Host

 About the Hotel

 The 115th annual meeting of the Classical Association of the Middle West and South will take place April 3-6, 2019 in Lincoln, Nebraska at The Cornhusker at the invitation of the University of Nebraska.
 The Local Committee has prepared this Slideshow inviting you to Lincoln as well as this Visitor's Guide and wants you to remember that "Lincoln is better than you're thinkin'!"
-Information about meeting registration will be posted later this year.
-Book your hotel room at group rate for CAMWS 2019 Lincoln here.
-(The contracted room rate at the Cornhusker for CAMWS will be $129.00 per night plus taxes.)

 Here are the panels and workshops accepted for CAMWS 2019.

 Please be aware that submission of an abstract implies a commitment to present the paper in person in Lincoln.
-In the rare instance that a paper must be read in absentia due to extenuating circumstances, the author is expected to arrange for a reader at the appropriate session and also to register for at least one day of the meeting.
+In the rare instance that a paper must be read in absentia due to extenuating circumstances, the author is expected to arrange for a leader at the appropriate session and also to register for at least one day of the meeting.